-Nuno Espirito Santo was appointed Wolverhampton Wanderers’ head coach on 31 May 2017 and led the club into the Premier League in his first full season.
+Nuno Espirito Santo was head coach of Wolverhampton Wanderers’ between 2017-2021, leading the club into the Premier League in his first full season.

 A goalkeeper during his playing career, Nuno represented Portugal at the 1996 Olympics and was part of the Porto squad that won the 2002/03 UEFA Cup and 2003/04 UEFA Champions League under Jose Mourinho.